yijun-tang/yijun-tang.github.io/docs/_drafts/kernel_in_rust.md

 Since we don't know when an exception occurs, we can't backup any registers before.
 Instead, we need a calling convention that preserves all registers.
 The _x86-interrupt calling convention_ is such a calling convention.

+### Double Faults

+A guard page is a special memory page at the bottom of a stack that makes it possible to detect stack overflows.
+The page is not mapped to any physical frame, so accessing it causes a page fault instead of silently corruptting other memory.
+The bootloader sets up a guard page for our kernel stack, so a stack overflow causes a page fault.

+The x86_64 architecture is able to switch to a predefined, known-good stack when an exception occurs.
+This switch happens at hardware level, so it can be performed before the CPU pushes the exception stack frame (interrupt stack frame).
+The switching mechanism is implemented as an _Interrupt Stack Table_(IST).
+The IST is part of an old legacy structure called _Task State Segment_(TSS).
+The TSS used to hold various pieces of information (e.g. processor register state) about a task in 32-bit mode and was, for example, used for hardware context switching.
+However, hardware context switching is no longer supported in 64-bit mode.

+The Global Descriptor Table (GDT) is a relic that was used for memory segmentation before paging became the de facto standard.
+While segmentation is no longer supported in 64-bit mode, the GDT still exists.
+It's mostly used for two things: Switching between kernel space and user space, and loading a TSS structure.